Resource

 Heat warnings and extreme heat emergencies

-In response to the 2021 heat dome, multiple health sector partners and Environment and Climate Change Canada (ECCC) have developed a BC Heat Alert and Response System (BC HARS) for the summer of 2022.
-This two level alert system lays out the criteria that ECCC will use to issue a Heat Warning (Level 1) or an Extreme Heat Emergency alert (Level 2), the appropriate public health messaging for both types of alerts, and the recommended actions for health sector and other partners.
+In response to the 2021 heat dome, multiple health sector partners, and Environment and Climate Change Canada (ECCC) developed a BC Heat Alert and Response System (BC HARS).
+This two-level alert system lays out the criteria that ECCC will use to issue a Heat Warning (Level 1) or an Extreme Heat Emergency alert (Level 2), the appropriate public health messaging for both types of alerts, and the recommended actions for the health sector and other partners.
 The province will continue to refine and improve the BC HARS in the years ahead.

 Read more about the BC HARS on the BCCDC website.